Title: Associate Professor

 The group is currently engaged in a variety of projects, which fall within three general areas:

-1) Highly metallized side-chain metallopolymers employing phosphorus as a scaffold for transition metals for use as ceramic precursors and self-assembled materials.
+1) Highly metallized side-chain metal-containing polymers employing phosphorus as a scaffold for transition metals for use as ceramic precursors and self-assembled materials.

 3) Stable radical polymers for use as charge transport materials in organic electronics.

 Students in the Gilroy group will work in a highly multidisciplinary environment.
 The ability to synthesize (and characterize) a wide range of molecular and macromolecular materials, including air- and moisture-sensitive examples, will be complemented by exposure to high-tech materials characterization techniques.
 Examples of such methodologies include: electrochemistry, magnetochemistry, electron and atomic force microscopy, gel permeation chromatography (GPC), and X-ray crystallography and scattering techniques.